Apollo

 Followed closely is spring (September-November) when the land wakes up after winter, and the flowers blossom beautifully.
 Finally, in the shoulder seasons (Oct-Nov and Apr-May), you should get decent weather, fewer crowds and off-peak prices.

-The average maximum temperature in January is 70 degrees Fahrenheit, and the average minimum temperature in July is 45 degrees Fahrenheit.
+In Hobart, the mean maximum temperature in January is about 22°C, and the mean minimum temperature in July is about 5°C.

 Rainfall can occur throughout the year but is more common in winter and spring.
 Snowfall is possible at higher elevations but rare in low-lying areas.

-• Fall (Mar-May): Ideal if you're keen on soaking up the local scenery and the great outdoors.
+• Autumn/fall (Mar-May): Ideal if you’re keen on soaking up the local scenery and the great outdoors.
 The weather is mild, and the crowds are smaller.

 • Winter (Jun-Aug): Chilly, but some folks love it.
 If that’s you, bring your warmest gear.

 • Spring (Sep-Nov): Colors bloom in great beauty.
-Spring is a season of winds and frequent weather changes, with snowfall in the mountains likely throughout October.
+Spring is a season of winds and frequent weather changes, with snowfall in the mountains possible throughout October.

 • Summer (Dec-Feb): Great for time on the coast, as it’s warmer and better for swimming and hiking.
 It’s also the peak tourist season, so availability goes down, and prices go up.
 Still, this is Tassie, and you’ll love the place!